 Feel free to enlighten them with all the information you have learned in this post.
 As the adage goes, knowledge is power.

-- A worry point of some parents might be: “Will my child catch a stork bite?”
+- If people wonder: “Will my child catch a stork bite?”

 As much as you would probably love to tell them it is contagious so they will leave you alone, the truth is that there is no worry of stork bites being infectious.